jdevfullstack-tutorials/resolution-and-screen-size/README.md

 For large monitors, this is really for productivity.
 Mac emphasized it for productivity.
-The downside is that, it's not good for highly-demanding games, where speed is the most important one.
+The downside is that it's not good for highly-demanding games, where speed is the most important one.

-Retina displays tends to be pixel-densed when you measure the PPI.
-Of course, the more pixel there is, the more demanding it is for the processor or the graphics card.
+Retina displays are pixel-densed when you measure the PPI.
+Of course, the more pixels, the more demanding it is for the processor or the graphics card.

 ## Resolution Of The Monitor